 The quantitative answer might include mentions of programs, including proprietary software, the team uses.
 A reporting overview is always helpful so you know what to expect and so that you can ask if the growth marketing agency has the ability to surface certain numbers if they’re tied to your business KPIs.

 It always helps if a growth agency already has familiarity with your industry, especially since the digital advertising space changes so rapidly.
 An agency that offers insider knowledge can provide a competitive value you might not find with another that has limited experience in your specific vertical.
 For example, Bamboo’s work with innovative brands in direct-to-consumer, mobile, subscriptions, fintech, and marketplaces, has taught us a multitude of best practices, tips & tricks, and insights specialized to those industries.
 However, we will caveat that by saying that if you fall in love with a certain agency that doesn’t have a ton of previous work in your vertical, don’t count them out just because of that!
-As we talked about before, a great growth agency has the ability to adapt to new challenges and provide solutions to any and all business goals.
+A great growth agency has the ability to adapt to new challenges and provide solutions to any and all business goals.

 This is a great question to help you figure out where you, the client, would fit into the growth marketing agency in terms of attention and prioritization.
 If your budgets are small and the growth agency you’re exploring says their average client spends 3x what you can, you’ll want to switch gears and find a partner that's used to working with smaller budgets to make sure you don’t slip to the bottom of the list, and to ensure whoever you choose to work with understands how to be nimble on limited funds.
 On the opposite end, if you have generous budgets and your growth agency candidate has only managed small budgets, it might not quite have the experience you need to hit your unique KPIs.

-It’s always an exciting endeavor taking on a new partner who brings fresh talent, ideas, and expertise.
 Strong vetting of a potential growth agency will ensure the transition is smooth and low-stress so you focus on results, measurable outcomes, and long-term, profitable, efficient growth.
 At Bamboo, we love what we do.
 If you’re looking for a new efficient growth agency, let’s chat!